 After designing album covers, advertisements, and logos for bands as famous as America and Crosby, Stills & Nash, Hartman took his hobby for vocal impersonations to the Groundlings—a legendary LA improv venue and de facto farm team for SNL—which “provided,” Thomas writes, “a creative sanctuary where Phil could try out new characters and new premises to see what worked and what tanked.”
 He hadn’t been there long before catching a case of ambition, which led to constant, often fruitless, auditions.
 “You can only go on so many hundred cattle call auditions, and suffer so much rejection,” he once said, “before it takes its toll.”

-With endurance and serendipity, he might have starred in the kind of breakout dramatic role that comedic actors have been pulling off ever since Billy Wilder had the genius to cast Fred MacMurray in Double Indemnity (1944).
-Phil Hartman's understanding of pompous pretentiousness came mostly from deduction and observation, but he understood it all the same.
-And so, in one of the greatest of all SNL commercial parodies—of Calvin Klein's late-80s Obsession ads—he must have known he was dabbling in autobiography when he stared deeply into the camera, haughty and vain, and said with all the contrived portent he could muster from that European accent: "I wonder which was the greater transgression: loving her, or abiding her immaculate madness...
+With endurance and serendipity given the chance to once again conspire on behalf of his career, he could have starred in the kind of breakout dramatic role that comedic actors have been pulling off ever since Billy Wilder had the genius to cast Fred MacMurray in Double Indemnity (1944).
+Phil Hartman’s understanding of pompous pretentiousness came mostly from deduction and observation, but he understood it all the same.
+And so, in one of the greatest of all SNL commercial parodies—of Calvin Klein’s late-80s Obsession ads—he must have known he was dabbling in autobiography when he stared deeply into the camera, haughty and vain, and said with all the contrived portent he could muster from that European accent: “I wonder which was the greater transgression: loving her, or abiding her immaculate madness?
 Poor frightened creature.
-What was it we could not give her, or she understand?"
+What was it we could not give her, or she understand?”